sclauguico/ecom-snowflake-duckdb-migration/README.md

 ### **4. Orchestration**

 - Orchestrates the latest (last 30 days) synthetic data generation and ingestion
-- Orchestrates the transformations across the Snowflake layers, ensuring proper lineage and documentation.
+- Orchestrates the transformations across the DuckDB and MotherDuck layers, ensuring proper lineage and documentation.

 ### **5. Data Serving (Next Project)**